 To create a diskpart script, create a text file that contains the Diskpart commands that you want to run, with one command per line, and no empty lines.
 You can start a line with

-for example, here s a script that wipes a disk and then creates a 300 MB partition for the Windows recovery Environment:
+rem to make the line a comment.
+For example, here's a script that wipes a disk and then creates a 300 MB partition for the Windows Recovery Environment:

 diskpart /s scriptname.txt